 I have always craved and searched for the most delicious ramen.
 It is the soothing taste of the slow-cooked broth, the juxtaposition of crisp fresh vegetables and those tender noodles.
 It’s just like a fabulous symphony performing at peak.
 It’s the very essence of Japan.
 When I think of arriving in Tokyo, I start mapping out my ramen search.
 With my prior research and my pleasant interrogation of the concierge, I figure out how to include some top ramen stops in every place I visit.
 There are 50,000 famous ramen spots in Tokyo.
 The best I discovered was Ichiran Ramen, located in a train station.
 You sit in a little booth and the ramen is prepared by a machine.
 It was local, delicious, and memorable.
 Of course, Zegrahm's Imperial Japan is so much more than a trip to sample ramen, it's also a cultural and aesthetic trip to delve into the amazing beauty and global interest in Japan.

-But most of all, we will get to know the people of Japan.
-Discovering Japan is a very different experience.
+One of the most inspiring parts of a trip to Japan is getting to know the people, and diving into their unique culture.
 The ceremonial greeting of a bow is a beautiful custom.
 People are amazingly polite, a bit shy, extremely punctual, and aesthetically advanced.
 They are amazing craftsmen and fabulous cooks.
 Everything is perfection and you can literally eat off the floor.

 From bustling Tokyo, with over nine million people, we will take a bullet train to some of the most beautiful and interesting spots.
 Takayama is always a real favorite.
 The town is set in the past, and all the low-slung wooden buildings are put together by craftsmen.
 No nail guns or glue to be found anywhere.
 Every building is a piece of art.
 Mountains surround the town, and it couldn’t be any more charming.
 We visit the Festival Float Museum filled with extraordinary floats from the Takayama Festival, which is held every year.
 Takayama is also known for its amazing cuisine, like the outstanding prime Hida beef, sake, and of course, it is known for some of the best ramen in Japan.
 The last time I was there with a group of guests, we ate at Jingoroh Ramen and everyone was in heaven.
 This was old-world charm, loving preparation, and a sensational treat!